 A typical offer would be BBB at A2 level, or equivalent.
-GCSE English language, mathematics and science at grade C/Level 4 or above are required.
+GCSE English language, mathematics and a science at grades A - C/Level 4-9 or equivalent are required.
+Functional Skills Level 2 accepted.

 Essential previous experience is required e.g. attendance at a midwifery conference/maternity open day, spending time with someone who has experience of midwifery.